MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ## Use SMTP

 If you want to use SMTP protocol to send emails from [!INCLUDE[prod_short](includes/prod_short.md)], you can use the SMTP Connector extension.
 When you set up an account that uses SMTP, the **Sender Type** field is important.
-If you choose **Specific User**, emails will be sent using the name and other information from the account you're setting up.
-However, if you choose **Current User**, emails will be sent from the email account specified for each user's account.
+If you choose **Specific User**, emails are sent using the name and other information from the account you're setting up.
+However, if you choose **Current User**, emails are sent from the email account specified for each user's account.
 Current User is similar to the Send As feature.
 For more information, see [Use a Substitute Sender Address on Outbound Email Messages](admin-how-setup-email.md#use-a-substitute-sender-address-on-outbound-email-messages).

 > [!IMPORTANT]
 > To use Auth 2.0 for SMTP authentication, consider the following: